• Skip to primary navigation

 • To make the base use a food processor to whizz up the biscuits into crumbs, or gently crush them with a rolling pin in a bowl

-• Mix in the melted butter and press the mixture into the bottom of a 23cm springform tin.
+• Mix the melted butter into the biscuits crumbs and press the mixture into the bottom of a 23cm springform tin.
 Put it in the fridge for 30 minutes to set

-• For the cheesecake filling use a food mixer with a whisk attachment or an electric hand whisk to mix together the cream cheese, icing sugar and cocoa powder until smooth with no lumps
+• For the cheesecake filling use an electric food mixer with a whisk attachment or an electric hand whisk to mix together the cream cheese, icing sugar and cocoa powder until smooth with no lumps

 • Gently fold in the bashed up Crunchie bars